This socca/farinata is a simple vegan chickpea flatbread that's topped with spinach and pesto and baked in the oven.

 - Place the chickpea flour, and salt in a large bowl and slowly whisk in the water and the lemon juice.
 Allow batter to sit covered for a few hours, or preferably overnight.

-- In the meantime makes the Spinach Pea Pistou.
+- In the meantime makes the pistou.
 Place the peas, spinach, basil, garlic, sea salt and lemon juice in the bowl of a mini food processor and pulse until finely chopped.
 Add the olive oil and process until smooth.
 Cover and refrigerate until needed.

-- When ready to make the socca, preheat oven to 450° F. Measure 1 Tablespoon of olive oil into a cast iron skillet and place it in the oven to preheat.
+- When ready to make the flatbread, preheat oven to 450° F. Measure 1 Tablespoon of olive oil into a cast iron skillet and place it in the oven to preheat.

-- Whisk baking soda and remaining 1 Tablespoon of olive oil into the socca batter until smooth.
+- Whisk baking soda and remaining 1 Tablespoon of olive oil into the batter until smooth.

-- Remove preheatd skillet from the oven and pour the batter into the skillet.
-Scatter small dollops of about 2 to 3 Tablespoons of the pesto across into the batter and top with the spinach leaves.
-Top with a few grinds of freshly ground balck pepper and a pinch of sea salt.
+- Remove pre-heated skillet from the oven and pour the batter into the skillet.
+Scatter small dollops of about 2 to 3 Tablespoons of the pistou or pesto across into the batter and top with the spinach leaves.
+Top with a few grinds of freshly ground black pepper and a pinch of sea salt.
 Bake for 20 minutes, or until it's set and golden around the edges.

 - Remove from oven and let cool for 5-10 minutes on a wire rack before cutting into wedges and serving.